vivianngo97/Punctuation_Transcription/README.md

 Punctuations help to improve comprehension and readability.
 In this repo, I build a model to automatically restore puncutation marks in unpunctuated text.

 The code in this repo can be used to train a new model.
 This repo also contains code that can be used to experiment with the trained model.
-This model restores the followingpunctuations: [,.?!] and was trained on the brown corpus and the gutenberg corpus, consisting of a total of ___ words and ____ chunks.
+This model restores the followingpunctuations: [,.?!] and was trained on the Brown corpus and the Gutenberg corpus, consisting of a total of ___ words and ____ chunks.

 # Data Preprocessing
-- read in the corpora
+- read in the specified corpora (Brown and Gutenberg for the example model)
 - convert sentences to lowercase (no knowledge of casing)
 - map every word to the punctuation mark (or space) that follow it
 - remove all punctuation that are not in [,.?!]